CHILD SAFEGUARDING POLICY

-TORBAY & SW OF ENGLAND FESTIVAL - CHILD PROTECTION POLICY
+TORBAY & SW OF ENGLAND FESTIVAL - CHILD SAFEGUARDING POLICY

 Delivered in partnership with The British and International Federation of Festivals for Music, Dance and Speech work for amateur festivals everywhere to help create thousands of educational performance opportunities for children and young people each year.
 The Federation, and our member Festivals, are committed to ensuring safe environments for children and young people and believe that it is always unacceptable for a child or young person to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children and young people, by a commitment to recommend best practice which protects them.